sdawes/Time-For-An-Adventure/README.md

 As a user
 So I can see how well I'm doing
 I want to be able to score points

+As a user
+So I can confirm I have an account
+I want to be able to recieve email notification

 React frontend reworked